MicrosoftDocs/powerquery-docs/powerquery-docs/parameters.md

 ![Greater than filter option for Margin field](images/me-parameters-step-argument-sample-parameter-greater-than.png)

 In the Filter rows window, you will see a button with a data type for the field selected.
-You can click this button to display a dropdown menu in which you can select the option to use a Parameter.
+You can click this button to display a dropdown menu in which you can select to use a Parameter.
 From the field selection right next to it, you can select the parameter that you want to pass to this argument.
 In this case, it's the *Minimum Margin* parameter.

 ![Select parameter for transformation argument](images/me-parameters-step-argument-sample-parameter-select-parameter.png)